tumitem/OnlineMacizle/content/blog/2020-01-29-recruitment-in-esport-how.md

 A job advertisement for a remote job, i.e. playing, streaming, is no different from a standard job advertisement.
 To gather all the information in one place, below is a proposed list of basic sections in such an advertisement

-* Briefly about the company
+* Briefly about the gaming company
 * Terms of reference
-* Bbenefits, advantages besides ..playing)
+* Benefits, advantages besides ..playing)
 * required/preferred competences and skills

 In addition, a minimum one-course description of a typical working day should be included: it will enable candidates to understand better whether this is something for them (for example: You will start at 11 a.m. and finish at 7 p.m., but it will be up to you to decide where you want to go and with what tools.

 ### Determine the scale of remote working and its conditions.

 Are there any hours?
 Is it supposed to be just 8 hours of work, but done in any way?
 Or maybe not the hours are important, but the final effect?
 It's worth to be more precise.